Itō Hirobumi: Legacy

 Itō appeared on the 1,000-yen banknote between 1963 and 1986.

-Itō Hirobumi remains a highly significant and complex figure in modern Japanese history.
-He is widely recognized as a principal architect of the Meiji state, the "father of the Meiji Constitution", and a driving force behind Japan's rapid modernization in the late 19th century.
-His achievements include the establishment of key institutions such as the cabinet system, the Imperial University, the Diet, and the Privy Council, all of which laid the groundwork for modern Japanese governance.
+Itō Hirobumi remains a significant and complex figure in modern Japanese history.
+Historians have described him as an architect of Meiji-era institutions, including the Meiji Constitution and the cabinet system.
+His achievements include the establishment of key institutions such as the cabinet system, the Imperial University, the Diet, and the Privy Council, all of which contributed to institutions that shaped Japan’s later governance.
 Affable and garrulous, in contrast to the stern and private Yamagata Aritomo, he was an able and many-sided statesman.
 He was a quintessential "Meiji bureaucrat as politician", contrasting with Yamagata, who was more of an "ideologue".
 A French editorial at the time of his death noted that while Itō was an intelligent and active statesman, his "principal work... was to be the head of state, the living symbol of the national life".

-His founding of the Rikken Seiyūkai was a pivotal step in the development of party politics in Japan.
-His decision in 1898 to facilitate the creation of Japan's first party cabinet, and his subsequent formation of the Rikken Seiyūkai in 1900, mark his recognition of the practical necessity of combining bureaucratic expertise with party-based political support, a hybrid model that would shape Japanese politics for decades to come.
+His founding of the Rikken Seiyūkai was an important development in the development of party politics in Japan.
+His decision in 1898 to facilitate the creation of Japan's first party cabinet, and his subsequent formation of the Rikken Seiyūkai in 1900, mark his recognition of the practical necessity of combining bureaucratic expertise with party-based political support, scholars have described the resulting party–bureaucracy relationship as influential in later Japanese politics.